 An independent study carried out in 2019 by researchers working for the American Cancer Society found that heated tobacco products “likely reduced cigarette sales in Japan.”2

 Mr. Olczak appealed for governments to take seriously data that supports the critical role of tobacco harm reduction, end their “policies of inaction,” and help consign cigarettes to the history books.

 “It’s time to try something else,” he said.

-“To try a more inclusive and innovative approach; one that has been proven in several countries around the world and that has the potential to significantly accelerate an end to cigarettes.”
+It's time to try a more inclusive and innovative approach; one that has been proven in several countries around the world and that has the potential to significantly accelerate an end to cigarettes.